ygrepo/DS-GA-3001-001-Project/README.md

-# Project for DS-GA-3001-001
+# Univariate Time-Series predictions
-Probabilistic Time Series Analysis Class
+Probabilistic Time Series Analysis

 Description:
   In this work, we seek to replicate and improve the results reached by two neural networks: **ES-RNN**